zivolution921/angular-routing-testing-readme-v-000/README.md

 When we test our routes/states we should check that the URL is as we expect, that it's using the correct template and fetching the correct data that it needs.

 To get all of our states configuration, we can inject `$state` and use `$state.get` to retrieve the configuration object for that state.
+As we've registered all of our states with the `$stateProvider`, we can then access them all via `$state`.

 An example test would look like: